The Citizen's Senate

 The Citizen’s Senate: Women’s Fight for Suffrage will examine the struggles and ultimate success of the final decade of the women’s suffrage movement, culminating with the ratification of the 19th Amendment in 1920.
 It will illustrate how women organized, lobbied, and protested the government during the years 1913 to 1920.
 It will also explore the politics inside of the suffrage movement, including the rivalries between suffrage organizations involved in the fight to secure women’s right to vote.

 The Citizen’s Senate is made possible through the generosity of the Barbara Lee Family Foundation and Mass Humanities.

 Don’t miss some of the most important moments in United States history.
 Get your tickets now.

-The Citizen's Senate is a daily program that takes place in Institute's Senate Chamber Tuesday through Sunday.
+The Citizen’s Senate is a program that takes place in the Institute’s Senate Chamber.
+It is not currently running.

 The Institute is currently open for pre-scheduled groups only.

 View a recording of The Citizen’s Senate premier and a panel discussion about women’s suffrage.